mikeevmm/boyl/README.md

 ## Support

-Getting donations, no matter how small, let me know that people use and appreciate the software I've put out.
+Getting donations, no matter how small, lets me know that people use and appreciate the software I've put out.
 (Enough so to pay for it.)

-If you like `boyl`, consider [buying me a coffee][coffee].
+If you like `boyl`, please consider [buying me a coffee][coffee].

 [coffee]: https://www.paypal.me/miguelmurca/2.50